Baste for a Turkey

 In fact, part of the reason why we rub some of the herb garlic butter under the skin before roasting is to keep the meat nice and- dare I say- moist.

-Can I make the butter baste ahead of time?
+Can I make the butter rub ahead of time?

 No, you absolutely do not!
-A ladle or spoon will work just fine.
+A ladle or spoon will work just fine though the kitchen tools are fun and can be helpful.

 Tips and Tricks